Measles, Mumps, and Rubella

 What's the difference between them?

-Both vaccines provide protection against measles, mumps, and rubella, but MMRV also protects against varicella (chickenpox).
+All of these vaccines provide protection against measles, mumps, and rubella, but MMRV also protects against varicella (chickenpox).

 Relevant Terms